 The teas are pretty difficult to find internationally in any large numbers, but you can find them if you dig deep enough and many of the specialty tea shops have some products from these regions.

 Green tea, tea in general, is an integral part of the economies of numerous countries and regions.
 Green tea only makes up about 22% of all the tea grown but its popularity is incredible.
 Especially among the health-conscious drinkers.

 I apologize if I missed a region that produces green tea.
 Please let me know in the comments and I will get to work researching it right away and add it to the list.

-Each region that produces green tea gives it its own unique take on this delightful beverage.
+Each region that produces green tea gives its own unique take on this delightful beverage.
 No two regions are alike.
-So when you ask a simple question like where is green tea grown.
+So when you ask a simple question like where is a green tea grown.
 The answer is far from simple.
 Each region has many types of green tea, each type has its own unique characteristics.